Review the following information about supported release versions for Gloo Mesh Enterprise, including dependencies on open source projects like Istio.

 |Rate limiting for Gloo Mesh Gateway||Gloo Mesh Istio 1.8

 * Gloo Mesh Enterprise offers

 n-4 security patching support only with Gloo Mesh Istio versions, not community Istio versions.
+Gloo Mesh Istio versions support the same patch versions as community Istio.
+You can review community Istio patch versions in the Istio release documentation.
+You must run the latest Gloo Mesh Enterprise patch version to get the backported Istio support.
 For more considerations when installing Gloo Mesh Istio, see Download a specific image.

-† Istio and Kubernetes: Supported Kubernetes versions are based on the version of Istio that is installed.
+† Istio and Kubernetes: Supported Kubernetes versions are dependent on Gloo Mesh API version compatibility and on the version of Istio that is installed.
 For example, you cannot use Gloo Mesh Enterprise with Istio 1.9 on a Kubernetes 1.22 cluster, because Istio 1.9 does not support Kubernetes 1.22.
 To review Istio support of Kubernetes versions, see the Istio documentation.

 OpenShift and Kubernetes: The Istio and Kubernetes versions also determines which version of OpenShift you can run.
 For example, if you have Istio 1.11 you can run OpenShift 4.8, which uses Kubernetes 1.21.
 To review OpenShift Kubernetes support, see the OpenShift changelog documentation for the version you want to use.

 Istio versions 1.8.0, 1.8.1, and 1.8.2 have a known issue where sidecar proxies might not start under specific circumstances.
 This bug might surface in sidecars configured by Failover Services.
 This issue is resolved in Istio 1.8.3.

 Version skew policy for management and remote clusters